The AOI’s 2022 Mentorship Scheme

 Illustration (c) Dan Woodger

 The scheme is designed to be by illustrators, for illustrators and is coordinated by The AOI.
 There is no cost.
 Applications are open to AOI members who are underrepresented in our industry.
-We will also have two spaces available for non-members who meet the criteria.
+This year we also have two spaces available for non-members who meet the criteria.

 Our mentors include agents who are looking to support people under represented in the agenting field, either at the early stage of their career, or who are considering moving into being an agent.